akiradeveloper/dm-writeboost/performance/README.md

 Although Samsung's official specification sheet says that write throughput is 520MB/s but the result is different in my experiment.
-- (D) A dominant performance factor in dm-lc configuration is the size of segment. segment is the container for each log buffer.
+- (D) A dominant performance factor in dm-writeboost configuration is the size of segment. segment is the container for each log buffer.
 The bigger the buffer is, the throughput is likely to be higher because of these reason one, it decreases the overhead to create log